konnyoung/kennyy/README.md

 - **Bot stays silent**: Verify Lavalink is reachable (check `/ping` and console output) and the node password matches.
 - **Slash commands missing**: Ensure the bot has `applications.commands` scope and that sync logs show success on startup.
 - **MongoDB errors**: Confirm the URI includes credentials and database name; Atlas requires IP allow-listing.
-- **Lyrics not found**: The public APIs may rate-limit; try again later or implement a provider with personal credentials.
+- **Lyrics not found**: Ensure at least one LavaLyrics provider is enabled (e.g., `lrcLib`).
+Other sources may require valid credentials/cookies.

 ## Contributing
 Pull requests are welcome!
 Please accompany significant features with translation updates, add or update tests if applicable.
 ---

 Made with ❤️ for the Discord community.
 Enjoy the music!